nithinbekal/dotfiles/README.md

 # Nithin Bekal's dotfiles

-This repo will contain the dot files I use to configure my system.
-The [bin](bin) directory contains some utility scripts that get copied to `~/.bin`.
+This repo will contain the dotfiles I use to configure my computers.

 ## Install